vranki/hemppa/README.md

 If enabled, Jitsi calls created with Matrix clients will be sent as text messages to rooms, allowing non-matrix users to join them.

+Note: Currently supports only calls placed from Element Web.
+Android version sends different messages and has not yet been reverse engineered.

+### Mastodon

+Send toots to Mastodon.
+You can login to Mastodon with the bot and toot with it.
+Login is personal - it's mapped to your Matrix ID.
+You can limit usage to bot owners only or make it public.

+Commands:

+* !md status - print status of mastodon module
+* !md login [instanceurl] [e-mail] [password] - log in your Matrix user to mastodon instance (do in private chat!)
+* !md toot [toot] - send a toot message
+* !md logout - log out the user from the bot
+* !md setpublic - ANY user can use login command to login and use the Mastodon module (must be done as bot owner)
+* !md setprivate - Only bot owners can use Mastodon module (default) (must be done as bot owner)

+Example of login command:

+* !md login https://my.instance/ me@email.invalid r00tm3

 ## Bot setup

 * Create a Matrix user